willstMSFT/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-onboarding-tool.md

 You can read more about the network requirements for Microsoft 365 Copilot from the learn doc (<https://github.com/user-attachments/assets/0bec82c2-8d80-4d83-86a8-bdb60ff2d0c7>).

 > [!NOTE]
-> Please note this feature is only available to Global version of the tool currently, and it is in public preview stage.
+> This feature is currently only available in the global version of the tool, and it is in public preview.

 ![image](https://github.com/user-attachments/assets/6f334c06-7f2d-4d00-8a27-9dd4681f2371)